(Diet Review) Is The Arbonne Nutrition and Cleanse Program Legit?

 If you add some 2% Greek yogurt for fat and calories and maybe a bit of fruit and other add-ins to these shakes, they would be fine for a meal that will keep you full.
 You get 30 shakes for around $80.

 Full of herbal thermogenic woo-hoo like green coffee beans, chromium, and cayenne pepper, this supplement is described by Arbonne to ‘help metabolize protein, carbohydrates, and fats’.
 Eh, not really.
-Save your $62.
+This is just another ‘fat burner’ just like pretty much every MLM nutrition company sells, and guess what?

-Containing stinging nettles, which aren’t proven to do anything magical but may decrease appetite, milk thistle, which may have positive effects on the liver in some situations but evidence is mixed, and senna – which is a laxative, so expect to be ‘cleansed’…this product is $60 worth of hooey.
-Pass.
+Containing stinging nettles, which aren’t proven to do anything magical, milk thistle, which may have positive effects on the liver in some situations but evidence is mixed, and senna – which is a laxative, so expect to be ‘cleansed’…this product is $60 worth of diarrhea.

 Again – what are you trying to cleanse?